 What Became of the Harpe Women?

-The other two, Susan (Wood) Harpe and Maria Davidson, who continued to use her alibi of Betsey Roberts, stayed in the Russellville area for a while, living normal, respectable lives.
-A few months after Little Harpe lost his head after turning in Mason's, Betsey married John Huffstutler on Sept.
-27, 1803.
-By 1828, they had moved to Hamilton County, Illinois, where they raised a large family and lived until their deaths in the 1860s.
+The other two, Susan (Wood) Harpe and Maria Davidson, who continued to use her alibi of Betsey Roberts, stayed in the Russellville area for a while, living every day, respectable lives.
+A few months after Little Harpe lost his head after turning in Mason's, Betsey married John Huffstutler on September 27, 1803.
+By 1828, they had moved to Hamilton County, Illinois, where they raised a large family and lived until they died in the 1860s.

 Susan died in Tennessee.
 It's believed her daughter eventually moved to Texas.